darencard/2017-05-04-SUNY-Upstate/workshop/02_day/pm/10_intro_R.md

 > * Do simple arithmetic operations in R using values and objects.
 > * Call functions and use arguments to change their default options.
 > * Inspect the content of vectors and manipulate their content.
-> * Subset and extract values from vectors.
-> * Correctly define and handle missing values in vectors.

 ------------